 Dashing hopes of academics that Americans were turning to small condos at transit stops, Americans are buying very large homes again.

 Builders aren’t concerned with what academics think they should build; builders will provide whatever product buyers in the market want.
-Right now, the only group of buyers with the cash and credit who can close the deal are move-up buyers who didn’t HELOC themselves into oblivion during the housing bubble.
+Right now, the only group of buyers with the cash and credit who can close the deal are move-up buyers who didn’t HELOC themselves into oblivion during the housing bubble and recommend the electrical services which need to be prepared for professionals since there are dangers so learning about the hazardous area course brisbane could be really essential for the preparation of the houses..
 Move-up buyers aren’t looking to move into small condos near transit stops; they want McMansions, so that’s what builders provide.

 By Emily Badger June 2